M-AA-B/Library_Management_System/README.md

 # Library_Management_System
-# This was my group's graduation project
+# This was my group's graduation project for our Bachelor's degree
+# Screenshots are provided